-Some documentation text.
+Some documentation text. >>> print 1 1

 Some more documentation text.

 (Note that no special :: is used to introduce a doctest block; docutils recognizes them from the leading >>>.
 Also, no additional indentation is used, though it doesn't hurt.)

 If this value is left at its default value, the above snippet is interpreted by the doctest builder exactly like the following: